 The increased pressure from the misplaced abdominal contents can decrease blood flow to the intestine and kidneys.
 It can also make it difficult for the baby's lungs to expand, leading to breathing problems.

-Another complication is bowel death (necrosis).
+Another complication is bowel death leading to necrosis of the bowel.
 This occurs when intestinal tissue dies due to low blood flow or infection.
 The risk may be reduced in babies who receive maternal milk rather than formula.

 When to Contact a Medical Professional

 This condition is apparent at birth and will be detected in the hospital at delivery if it has not already been seen on routine fetal ultrasound exams during pregnancy.
-If you have given birth at home and your baby appears to have this defect, contact the local emergency number (such as 911) right away.
+If you have given birth at home and your baby appears to have this defect, call 911 or the local emergency number right away.

 This problem is diagnosed and repaired in the hospital at birth.
 After returning home, call your health care provider if your baby develops any of these symptoms: